cannonkeys/ck-docs/docs/brutal-v2-build-guide.md

 Both the case and USB port have extensive ESD protection circuitry; however, they are not fail-safes (e.g. it isn't ideal to set a house on fire even if it has a powerful sprinkler system).
 Take care to discharge any excess static buildup before use, especially during building or disassembling when the PCB circuitry is exposed and unprotected.

 Do not overtighten the screws.
-Simply stop when the screws want to stop; overtightening risks destroying the board as well as causing nasty acoustics such as excessive pinging.
+Simply stop when the screws want to stop; overtightening risks destroying the board as well as causing unwanted acoustics such as excessive pinging.
 When screwing screws, take care not to bash the Torx key against case parts to avoid causing damage.
 If using a third-party Torx driver, make sure that the driver is thin enough that it doesn't chip away at the inner sides of the case.

 We recommend reading through the build guide once before actually carrying through with it - this will give a good idea of what’s upcoming at the next step.